Jerome Powell

+A native of Washington, D.C., Powell graduated from Princeton University and the Georgetown University Law Center.
+After working as an attorney for five years, he began a career in investment banking and private equity during the mid-1980s, eventually becoming a partner at the Carlyle Group in 1993.
+He left Carlyle in 2005 to launch Severn Capital Partners, a boutique private equity firm.
+He was a visiting scholar at the Bipartisan Policy Center from 2010 to 2012.

+Powell entered public service in 1990, serving in multiple positions within the United States Treasury Department under President George H. W. Bush.
+He became a member of the Federal Reserve Board of Governors upon President Barack Obama's nomination in 2012.
+President Donald Trump elevated Powell to Chair in 2018 and President Joe Biden renominated him in 2021.
+As a Fed governor, Powell built a reputation during the 2010s as a consensus-builder in Washington.

+Under Powell, the Federal Reserve has navigated the economic impact of the COVID-19 pandemic, the 2021–2023 inflation surge, and global trade instability.
+His tenure saw a broad uplift in financial markets apart from two stock markets declines in 2020 and in 2022.
+The scale and type of monetary stimulus pursued by Powell led to a noted divergence between the U.S. economy and the nation's financial sector, leading to mixed reception among the American public.

 Early life and education

-Powell was born on February 4, 1953, in Washington, D.C., as one of six children to Patricia (née Hayden; 1926–2010) and Jerome Powell (1921–2007), a lawyer in private practice.
+Jerome Powell was born on February 4, 1953, in Washington, D.C. to Patricia (née Hayden) and Jerome Powell Sr., a lawyer in private practice.
 His maternal grandfather, James J. Hayden, was Dean of the Columbus School of Law at Catholic University of America and later a lecturer at Georgetown Law School.
 He has five siblings: Susan, Matthew, Tia, Libby, and Monica.

-In 1972, Powell graduated from Georgetown Preparatory School, a Jesuit university-preparatory school.
-He received a Bachelor of Arts in politics from Princeton University in 1975, where his senior thesis was titled "South Africa: Forces for Change".
-In 1975–76, he spent a year as a legislative assistant to U.S. Senator Richard Schweiker of Pennsylvania, a member of the Republican Party.

-Powell earned a Juris Doctor degree from Georgetown University Law Center in 1979, where he was editor-in-chief of the Georgetown Law Journal.
+Powell graduated from Georgetown Preparatory School, a Jesuit university-preparatory school, in 1971.
+He received a Bachelor of Arts in political science from Princeton University in 1975, where his senior thesis was titled "South Africa: Forces for Change."
+After spending a year as a legislative assistant to Republican U.S. Senator Richard Schweiker of Pennsylvania, Powell attended the Georgetown University Law Center.
+He was editor-in-chief of the Georgetown Law Journal and graduated in 1979 with a Juris Doctor.